401k loan vs personal loan: which is right for my situation?

 How does a personal loan work?

-- In your loan application, you’ll ask a lender for money you’ll need.
-Once approved, you’ll agree to loan terms to receive your funds in a lump sum which you then repay in a set number of monthly payment or installments.
+- In your loan application, you’ll ask a lender for the money you’ll need.
+Once approved, you’ll agree to loan terms to receive your funds in a lump-sum, which you then repay in a set number of monthly payments or installments.

-- You’ll pay back both the principal (the money borrowed) and interest (fees paid to the lender) monthly.
+- You’ll pay back the principal (the actual money borrowed) and interest (fees paid to the lender) monthly.

-- Look for personal loans without “early repayment penalty”, so if you can pay down the principal early, you’ll save money on interest.
+- Look for personal loans without “early repayment penalty,” so if you can pay down the principal early, you could save money on interest.*

-- It’s also a good idea to be mindful of if a lender has other fees.
+It’s also a good idea to be mindful of whether a lender has other fees.
 Additional fees can add up if you’re not watching closely when comparing options.

 Typically, these plans grow in value over time.
-When you retire, you can withdraw money from these accounts at favorable tax rates, without penalties.
-Should you cash out your 401(k) balance (in full or in part) before the legal retirement age (59½), you will pay taxes and other IRS penalties on this income.
+When you retire, you can withdraw money from these accounts at favorable tax rates without penalties.
+Should you cash out your 401(k) balance in full or in part before the legal retirement age of 59½, you will pay taxes and other IRS penalties on this income.

 What is a 401(k) loan?

-A 401(k) loan is arranged through your employer* to tap into the retirement savings you have already built up in your account.
-Once you take out the loan, you start to repay on an agreed upon monthly schedule.
+A 401(k) loan is arranged through your employer* to tap into the retirement savings you have built up in your account.
+Once you take out the loan, you start to repay on an agreed-upon monthly schedule.
 Both principal plus interest goes back into your account, not to a lending institution.
-Now it may seem like a better deal to pay interest to yourself, compared to a lender, but there are some cons you should consider.
+It may seem like a better deal to pay interest to yourself, compared to a lender, but there are some disadvantages you should consider.

 Disadvantages of a 401(k) loan